Mayor's Office of Film, Theatre & Broadcasting: History

 In his 1965 campaign for mayor, John Lindsay promised to lure runaway film productions back to New York City by streamlining the process of obtaining the necessary approvals to shoot in the city.
 At the time, separate approvals were required from several agencies before filming could begin.
 In 1966, permitting authority was consolidated within the New York City Department of Commerce.
 The city saw an immediate 100% increase in production over the previous year, bringing in an estimated additional $20 million in spending in the city.
 In 1974, Mayor Abraham Beame met with the newly formed New York Motion Picture and Television Council and its Chairman, Jerry Puchkoff.
 At that meeting Mayor Beame agreed to expand the city's support for the industry by forming the Mayor's Advisory Council on Motion Pictures and Television in which Jerry Puchkoff was also elected Co-Chairman.
 The Mayor's office was led by Director Walter Wood.
 In 1993, after a seven-month-long labor dispute between major studios and several theatrical unions which brought New York-based production to a near-standstill, Mayor David Dinkins elevated the office to cabinet status and appointed film industry professional Richard Brick as its first Commissioner.
-Since 2019, the office has been overseen by Anne del Castillo, who serves as Commissioner of the Mayor's Office of Media and Entertainment.
+Since 2023, the office has been overseen by Pat Swinney Kaufman, who serves as Commissioner of the Mayor's Office of Media and Entertainment.